Trout HR, 3 doubles in 1st 5-hit game; Angels top Yanks 11-4

 "It's awesome.
 Preparation, working on timing, and nice payoff tonight," Trout said.
 "I was just getting pitches where I like it and I wasn't missing."

 Playing not far from his southern New Jersey hometown, Trout went deep for the third straight game to tie Boston's Mookie Betts for the big league lead with 17 homers.
-The two-time MVP drove in four runs and set career bests with four extra-base hits and 11 total bases.
+The two-time MVP drove in four runs, scored three and set career bests with four extra-base hits and 11 total bases.

 Trout added an infield single and finished 5 for 5, including a two-run homer in the fourth inning off shaky Sonny Gray (3-4) that put the Angels ahead 5-4.